Advocating for better cycling facilities can take a number of different forms. Everyone can be involved! Here are a few ways:

 Reason: Section of road severely damaged by floods.

 Note: This is part of a popular cycling route between Richmond and Windsor, along the Hawkesbury River.
-It looks like it may take some time to reconstruct the road.
-There was no way through when the site was visited in May.
 A shorter loop can still be completed, starting and finishing at Richmond, and doing a loop around the western half of the Lowlands.

 There are several shared paths currently under construction or soon to start construction in the Parramatta and Blacktown areas.
 These include: